 - In Acorn worms absence of eyes, ears, or other special sense organs, except for the ciliary organ in front of the mouth, which appears to be involved in filter-feeding and perhaps taste.

-- Acorn worms having a Y-shaped nuchal skeleton that starts their proboscis and collar on their ventral side.
+- Acorn worms have a Y-shaped nuchal skeleton that starts their proboscis and collar on their ventral side.
 The length of the horns of the nuchal skeleton varies between species.

 - These are small worm-shaped animals

-- They live in secreted tubes on the flor of the ocean
+- They live in secreted tubes on the floor of the ocean

 - Pterobranchia feeds by filtering plankton out of the water with the help of cilia attached to tentacles.

-- Proboscis shield-like and gill slits one pair or absent.
+- Proboscis shield-like and gill slit one pair or absent.

-- Asexual Reproduction by budding (Sexes are separate, one pair of gonads are found.)
+- Asexual Reproduction by budding (Sexes are separate, and one pair of gonads are found.)